-Before applying for a LAHP open studentship you must have applied to commence a programme of postgraduate study in the 2022/23 academic year at one of LAHP’s partner institutions.
+Before applying for a LAHP open studentship you must either have applied to commence a programme of postgraduate study in the 2024/25 academic year or be a continuing student on an eligible programme at one of LAHP’s partner institutions.
 You are advised to apply for your place of study well in advance of the LAHP application deadline to ensure that you have time to discuss your application with your proposed supervisor.

 After submitting an application for a programme of postgraduate study at your chosen LAHP institution, you will receive an application ID number from the institution.
 Question 1 of the LAHP application form asks you to provide this ID number.
 If you have already commenced doctoral study, please enter your existing student ID number.

 Applications for joint-funded studentships